Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Introduction

 Another notable example is presented by Fang \emph{et al.} \cite{FangCL2024}, where the authors propose an alternative methodology---leveraging convex relaxation techniques---to address the non-convex \ac{BD-RIS} problem.
 Specifically, they reformulate the non-convex constraints into a convex set, enabling efficient solution of the relaxed problem.
 The solution is then mapped back to the feasible region of the original non-convex set using their proposed symmetric unitary projection.

-More recently, research has shifted toward \ac{NRBD-RIS} design within a full-duplex framework \cite{LiuArx2025,LiArx2025_NRBD-RIS}, with Liu \emph{et al.} \cite{LiuArx2025} investigating their application in wireless circulator systems.
-Their results indicate that properly optimized non-reciprocal scattering matrices can yield improvements in both spectral efficiency and interference management compared to existing reciprocal structures, further expanding the applicability of \ac{BD-RIS} in wireless networks.
+More recently, research has shifted toward \ac{NRBD-RIS} designs, particularly within a full-duplex framework \cite{LiuArx2025,LiArx2025_NRBD-RIS}.
+For example, Liu \emph{et al.} \cite{LiuArx2025} investigate their application in wireless circulator systems, demonstrating that properly optimized non-reciprocal scattering matrices yield improvements in both spectral efficiency and interference management compared to existing reciprocal structures, further expanding the applicability of \ac{BD-RIS} in wireless networks.
+However, the practical realization of non-reciprocal \ac{BD-RIS} entails increased hardware complexity and resource requirements, which may limit their suitability in large-scale or cost-sensitive deployments.
+Although non-reciprocal designs can be advantageous in specific scenarios, reciprocal \ac{BD-RIS} architectures remain highly relevant for the broader range of applications where simplicity, scalability, and energy efficiency are essential.